 WordPress is one of the most popular content management systems on the internet.
 It is an open source platform used to create any type of website or blog.
 One of the best things about WordPress is that the software used to run the website is completely free.
 All you need is a URL and hosting service.
 There are many bad and good hosting companies out there.
 We have personally built over 50 sites with on Bluehost or Siteground.
 It has a one-click WordPress installs which they will install everything for you once you sign up.
 Obviously, if you are “website-savvy” and have your own hosting you can skip this step.

-One of the major advantages to using WordPress is that you have the ability to install what are called “Plug-ins”.
+One of the major advantages of using WordPress is that you have the ability to install what are called “Plug-ins”.
 These Plug-ins allow you to completely customize your site.
 If you want a different style photo gallery to showcase your photos, all you have to do is search for the free plug-in you like, and install it.
 This also works for the look of your website.
 To change the look, you will need to change the “Theme” of your site.
 This can also be done free.
 Just search for the look you like, customize it and activate it to be live on your site.
 All of your content should transfer over.
 Some of the most popular themes for photographers are called “Oshine” and “Uncode”.
 These are paid versions but come with tons of bonus materials as well as support.
 If you want some free options, check out the “Aperture” or “Divinia” theme.

 One disadvantage to using WordPress is that it does have a learning curve.
 It could be a bit overwhelming when trying to update it and make a few custom changes.
 If you are not as familiar with CMS (Content Management Systems) and web plug-ins, it is still possible you could play around with it and learn along the way but if you are looking for something very simple and easy, you would probably benefit from using one of the other services.